RSSnyder13/b2b-standards/README.md

 A free, open-source Claude skill that grades your startup against [*Rob Snyder's*](https://www.linkedin.com/in/rsnyder1) **Six B2B Standards**: the minimum bar for a fast-growing sales-led B2B startup, defined so you cannot weasel out of it.

-There are two kinds of early-stage B2B startup: the one with a real shot at hypergrowth, and the one that is dying and does not know it, because it looks exactly like the first.
-Real revenue and Fortune 500 logos do not tell you which one you are.
-The standards do.
-This skill runs the weekly ritual where you stare reality in the face: pass/fail on all six, your actual number next to the bar, the one bottleneck to attack, and 2-3 direct moves for next week.
+There are two kinds of early-stage B2B startup: the one with a real shot at hypergrowth, and the one that is dying and does not know it.
+Without the standard, you can't tell which is you.

+This skill runs the weekly ritual where you stare reality in the face.

 ## The six standards (v1.0)

 You must hit **all six**.
 Five of six means you have not met the standard.
 Bars vary by initial contract size (Big $100k+ / Moderate $25k-99k / Small sub-$25k):

-1. **Repeatable Case Study** — one situation where it would be weird if that person did anything other than buy from you right now
+1. **Repeatable Case Study** — one case study where it would be weird if that person did anything other than buy from you right now
 2. **Pipeline** — 3 / 10 / 15 first meetings per week, per person selling
 3. **Pull** — 80% of first meetings have pull (the buyer initiates a trying-to-buy action)
 4. **Close Rate** — 50% of pull meetings close